Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 To try and improve the development experience across Azure services, including Key Vault, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
 A set of [.NET-specific guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) was also introduced to ensure that .NET clients have a natural and idiomatic feel that mirrors that of the .NET base class libraries.
 Further details are available in the guidelines for those interested.

 The new Key Vault secrets library `Azure.Security.KeyVault.Secrets` provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as using the new `Azure.Identity` library to share a single authentication between clients and a unified diagnostics pipeline offering a common view of the activities across each of the client libraries.

-While we believe that there is significant benefit to adopting the new Key Vault secrets library `Azure.Security.KeyVault.Secrets`, it is important to be aware that the previous version `Microsoft.Azure.KeyVault` has not been officially deprecated.
-It will continue to be supported with security and critical bug fixes.
-However, it is not under active development and will eventually be deprecated.

 ## General changes